solo-io/workshops/gloo-edge/gloo-edge/README.md

    -keyout tls.key -out tls.crt -subj "/CN=*"
 ```

-Then we have store them as a secret in Kubernetes running the following command:
+Then we have store them in a Kubernetes secret running the following command:

 ```bash
 kubectl create secret tls upstream-tls --key tls.key \
    --cert tls.crt --namespace gloo-system
 ```

-To setup Server TLS we have to add the SSL config to the Virtual Service:
+To setup TLS we have to add the SSL config to the Virtual Service:

 ```bash
 kubectl apply -f - <<EOF